gogins/csound-webserver-opcodes/README.md

 The WebKit2 opcodes embed the WebKitGTK Web browser and its JavaScript runtime into Csound as a set of opcodes.
-They enable a Csound orchestra to include HTML5 code, including JavaScript code; to open a browser window during the Csound performance; and to communicate back forth between the Document Object Model in the browser and Csound, both via an interface to the Csound instance exported to the browser's JavaScript context, and via C++ when used with the Clang opcodes.
+They enable a Csound orchestra to include HTML5 code, including JavaScript code; to open a browser window during the Csound performance; to open an Internet resource during the Csound performande; and to communicate back forth between the Document Object Model in the browser and Csound, both via an interface to the Csound instance exported to the browser's JavaScript context, and via C++ when used with the Clang opcodes.

 # webkit2_window